-For example, when streaming a video, you want to receive it in chunks (because why waste the bandwidth if you only need a small fraction of the file).
-You request a portion of the file, by including the
+For example, when streaming a video, you might want to receive it in chunks (because why waste the bandwidth if you only need a small fraction of the file).
+You can request a portion of the file by including the

 Range HTTP header:

 The above header asks the server to send the slice of the data starting from the 0th byte and beyond.
 This is also known as byte serving or range requests.

 If the range is valid and the server supports range requests, you will receive the requested chunk with a

 206 Partial Content status code.
 When responding to a range request, the server includes the

 Content-Range header indicating which bytes server is responding with:

 HTTP/2 206 Partial Content Accept-Ranges: bytes Content-Range: bytes 0-1459/42042 Content-Length: 1500